 The arrival of the Spanish in the 16th century marked a turning point in Mexican history and religion.
 The Spanish conquistadors, accompanied by Catholic missionaries, sought to convert the indigenous population to Christianity.
 While the conversion process was often coercive and involved the suppression of indigenous religious practices, it also led to the syncretism of Catholic and indigenous beliefs.

 The Virgin of Guadalupe, who appeared to Juan Diego, an indigenous peasant, in 1531, became a powerful symbol of this syncretism.
-The Virgin's image, which is believed to have miraculously appeared on Juan Diego's cloak, resonated with indigenous people, who saw her as a continuation of their own mother goddesses.
+Which means the Virgin's image, which is believed to have miraculously appeared on Juan Diego's cloak, resonated with indigenous people, who saw her as a continuation of their own mother goddesses.
 The Basilica of Guadalupe in Mexico City is now one of the most visited Catholic pilgrimage sites in the world.

 Catholicism in Mexico has also been influenced by liberation theology, a movement that emerged in Latin America in the 1960s and 1970s.
 Liberation theology emphasizes the social justice teachings of the Church and calls for the liberation of the poor and oppressed.
 This movement has had a significant impact on Mexican Catholicism, inspiring many priests and laypeople to work for social change.